WHAT WE BELIEVE.

 naturally include a social impact plan (good for the dog, good for the earth, good for our hearts).

-Laura was dogged and determined to successfully finance this social venture through the power of many people who shared similar virtues such as -integrity, kindness, transparency, and social contribution - supported by a strong business acumen.
-With business plan in hand, Laura and Gord set out to share the meaningful and timely Virchew idea with their network.
+Laura was dogged and determined to successfully finance this social venture through the power of many people who shared similar virtues such as -integrity, kindness, transparency, and social contribution - supported by strong business acumen.
+With the exciting business plan in hand, Laura and Gord set out to share the meaningful and timely Virchew idea with their network.
 Even though the idea was pioneering at the time, the response was very promising.

 Through a series of funding rounds with like-minded investors, the formation of Virchew’s development plan has now been supported by over 70 shareholders.

 Among the exceptional shareholder community are eleven veterinarians, two medical doctors, two registered dieticians, a lawyer, a chartered accountant, a financial planner, a documentary producer, and an architect to name a few.
 And, also intriguing to note, over ¾ of the capital has been invested by women.
 Part of Laura’s BIG idea was to inspire more women to become investors.
 (Insert here: Yay!)